-In order to get credit for CTE classes at FHS, students must pass with at least a 70%.
+In order to get credit for CTE classes at FHS, students must meet all competencies and must pass with at least a 70%.

 Failure to earn at least 70% results in a failing grade AND the student will not be able to continue with subsequent classes in the program.